 Long-term exposure to respiratory irritants may result in disease of the airways involving difficult breathing and related systemic problems.
-Strong evidence exists that the substance may cause irreversible but non-lethal mutagenic effects following a single exposure.
 Practical experience shows that skin contact with the material is capable either of inducing a sensitisation reaction in a substantial number of individuals, and/or of producing a positive response in experimental animals.